ericoporto/ags-manual-wiki/Globalfunctions_Event.md

-## Predefined global script functions
+## Global functions (Event Handlers)

-In your main global script file, there are some functions which are automatically added when you create the game.
-These are global events, and the function is called when a particular event happens.
-There are also some other events which you can add if you want to.
+In your global script file, some functions will have been automatically added when you created your game.
+These are global event handlers, and these functions are called when particular events occur.

-The available event functions are:
+There are also some optional event handlers, which you can add if you would like specific additional events to be processed.

+### `dialog_request`

-_dialog_request (int parameter)_
+    dialog_request (int parameter)

 Called when a dialog script line "run-script" is processed.
 PARAMETER is the value of the number following the "run-script" on that line of the dialog script.

-_game_start ()_
+---

+### `game_start`

+    game_start ()

 Called at the start of the game, before the first room is loaded.
-You can use this to set up the initial positions of characters, and to turn GUIs on and off. **You cannot run animations or do anything else which relies on a room being loaded**.
+You would typically use this to set up the initial positions of characters, and to modify initial visibility of GUIs.

+**Note:** When this function is called it is too early to run animations or do anything else which relies on a room being loaded

+---

+### `interface_click`

+*(This function is now obsolete)*

-_interface_click (int interface, int button)_
+    interface_click (int interface, int button)

-**(Now Obsolete)** Called when the player clicks on a button on a GUI which has its action set as "Run script".
+Called when the player clicks on a button on a GUI which has its action set as "Run script".
 INTERFACE is the number of the GUI which they clicked on.
 BUTTON is the object number of the button within this GUI.

+---

+### `on_event`

-_on_event (EventType event, int data)_
+    on_event (EventType event, int data)

-Called whenever certain game events happen.
+Called whenever certain game events occur.
 The value of DATA depends on which event has occurred.
-This allows you to perform checks or update things every time the player does something, regardless of which room it is in.
 The possible values of event are:

     eEventEnterRoomBeforeFadein
-          called just before room Player Enters Room event is run.
-          DATA = new room number
+          called just before the room's 'Player Enters Room' event occurs DATA = new room number
     eEventLeaveRoom
-          called just after room Player Leaves Room event is run.
-          DATA = room number they are leaving eEventGotScore
+          called just after the room's 'Player Leaves Room' event occurs DATA = room number they are leaving eEventGotScore
           called whenever the player's score changes
-          DATA = number of points they got eEventGUIMouseDown
+          DATA = number of points they've received eEventGUIMouseDown
           called when a mouse button is pressed down over a GUI DATA = GUI number